x

 Classical Ballet Training

-First and foremost, Summer Dance Program is designed to develop each student’s ballet technique.
-With the guidance of our expert faculty, students will learn how to improve upon their balance and strength in small and subtle – yet hugely impactful – ways.
-This level of focus and discipline lays a strong foundation for students, upon which more sophisticated elements – including artistry and musicality – can then be built with greater success.
+Summer Dance Program is designed to develop each student’s ballet technique.
+Training six days per week under the guidance of our expert faculty, students learn how to improve upon their balance and strength in small and subtle, yet hugely impactful, ways.
+This level of focus and discipline lays a strong foundation for students, upon which more sophisticated elements, including artistry and musicality, can be built.

 Classical ballet training includes: